For assistance with completing Leave Reports, please see the following document:

 Report hours taken as vacation.

 Report hours taken as sick.
-If more then 24 consecutive hours are used, a doctor’s statement or other written statement must be attached.
-A space is provided to indicate relationship of sick party, if other than employee.
+If more then 24 consecutive hours are used, a doctor’s statement or other written statement must be submitted.

 Equivalent Compensatory Taken: